Treatment for sleep-disordered breathing in Glen Carbon, IL

 How dental appliances for sleep apnea work

 Oral appliances are designed to keep the jaw and tongue in a slightly forward position to prevent the tissues and muscles from collapsing and blocking the airway.
-These dental appliances are small, comfortable, and easy to travel, which makes them the ideal solution for many patients.
+These dental appliances are small, comfortable, and easy to travel, making them the ideal solution for many patients.

-To learn more about oral appliances for sleep apnea, call Kellerman Dental in Glen Carbon, IL, at [phone] to book an appointment.
+To learn more about oral appliances for sleep apnea, call Kellerman Dental in Glen Carbon, IL, at 618-228-3100 to book an appointment.